Friday, January 29, 2010

 Yes, I did that.
 Good grief.
 I know.

-But alas, being fickle at these sorts of things, I eventually began taking peaks, myself, at the NBC morning news.
-Wow, those people were good.
-They made news fun, if you can imagine such a thing.
-They showed us how to save money and they did product tests with regular people in their homes and the camaraderie between the newscasters was delightful.
+But alas, I eventually took peaks, myself, at the NBC morning news.
+Wow, those local folks were good.
+They made news fun--imagine!
+They showed us how to save money and did product tests with regular people in their homes, visited elementary schools for weather shows and the camaraderie between the newscasters was delightful.
 Not to mention that they had good ol' Kevin and his fun, around-town segments, too.

 Three years later, I'm still watching them at 5:00 a.m.

 What lessons I learned.
 I mean, hey.
 Kevin had a perfect right to switch jobs!
 He has a right to make more money, to go where he wants--and none of that is any of my business.
 Just because I enjoy seeing Kevin on tv does not mean I own him.
 He has his life, his choices, and I have mine.

 And I have no right to wish away any of Kevin's freedom.
 None.

 Yes, the CBS local morning news suffered.
 They held auditions for another Why Guy, but they stopped searching--they could never find another Kevin.
 They fired one of their longtime news anchors which caused quite a stir (it upset me, too, because I'd sent her a couple emails--she'd read one on the air.
 She was a sweetheart.
 People wrote newspaper articles calling the whole team, boring compared to the NBC one.A

 Why am I writing about this?
 Well, this latest thing with Jay Leno and Conan O'Brien got me all riled up, especially after Oprah's (rather mean) interview with Jay yesterday.